gpuweb/gpuweb/design/UsageValidationRules.md

  - Copies and stuff

 There are no particular constraints on the usage of the operations (apart from resources having been created with the proper usage flags).
+Implementations ensure that there are no-data races between any of these operations.
+There are validation rules to check for example that the source and destinations regions of buffer copies don't have overlap.

 ## Discussion

+In this proposal the only sources of data races come from the `STORAGE` usage:
+ - In render passes inside a single drawcall and between drawcalls for accesses to memory written to as `STORAGE`.
+ - In any compute passes inside a single dispatch for accesses to memory written to as `STORAGE`

 There are cases where the resource usage tracking could get expensive for example if subresources of a texture with an odd index use `STORAGE` while even ones use `SAMPLED`.
 That said such a case is unlikely to happen in real-world applications.